 How Can They Benefit Other Road Users?

-Although we primarily do the best in car camera reviews uk, they have a use and can benefit other road users such as:
+Although we primarily do reviews of the best in car cameras in the UK, they have a use and can benefit other road users such as:

 - Taxis – Can use a dual camera model to record the road as well as passengers in the back of their taxi, this can help the driver if there is an incident involving a passenger where evidence is required.
 However there as strict laws in place for taxi drivers when it comes to passenger privacy.
 Always be sure to check out your local laws first.